-Consumer behaves very different when buying an expensive product or a product that is unfamiliar to him.
-When the risk of buying a product is very high, a consumer consults friends, family and experts before making the decision.
+Consumer behaves very differently when buying an expensive product or a product that is unfamiliar to them.
+When the risk of buying a product is very high, a consumer consults friends, family, and experts before making the decision.

 For example, when a consumer is buying a car for the first time, it’s a big decision as it involves high economic risk.
 There is a lot of thought on how it looks, how his friends and family will react, how will his social status change after buying the car, and so on.

 In complex buying behavior, the buyer will pass through a learning process.
-He will first develop beliefs about the product, then attitudes, and then making a thoughtful purchase choice.
+He will first develop beliefs about the product, then attitudes, and then make a thoughtful purchase choice.

 2. Dissonance-reducing buying behavior

-In dissonance-reducing buying behavior consumer involvement is very high.
-This might be due to high price and infrequent purchase.
-In addition, there is a low availability of choices with less significance differences among brands.
+In dissonance-reducing buying behavior, consumer involvement is very high.
+This might be due to high prices and infrequent purchases.
+In addition, there is low availability of choices with fewer significant differences among brands.
 In this type, a consumer buys a product that is easily available.

 Consumers will be forced to buy goods that do not have too many choices and therefore consumers will be left with limited decision making.
-Based on the products available, time limitation or the budget limitation, consumers buy certain products without a lot of research.
+Based on the products available, time limitations, or budget limitations, consumers buy certain products without a lot of research.

-For example, a consumer who is looking for a new collapsible table that can be taken for a camping, quickly decides on the product based on few brands available.
-The main criteria here will be the use and the feature of the collapsible table and the budget available with him.
+For example, a consumer who is looking for a new collapsible table that can be taken for camping quickly decides on the product based on a few brands available.
+The main criteria here will be the use and the feature of the collapsible table and the budget available to him.